Build a Homelab server using an old laptop

 • Ubuntu

-• FnOS.
-Finiu recently released a stable version; as a free domestic NAS system, its community is quite active.
+• FnOS, Feiniu recently released its official version, and as a free domestic NAS system, the community is quite active.

-You can directly enter the URL on PVE to download the image:
+You can directly download the image by entering the URL on PVE:

-When creating a virtual machine, simply specify the image.
-The display and operations can be seen in the console of each virtual machine:
+When creating a virtual machine, specify the image.
+You can see the display and operate in the console of each virtual machine:

 Hard Drive Passthrough